IN-PERSON KOREAN LANGUAGE CLASSES

 • Classes may be canceled without notice due to unforeseen circumstances.

-Registration for the Next Session will be opened 2 weeks before the first day of each semester.
+Registration for opens 2 weeks before the first session of each semester.

 Course Levels